Estimation of Energy-dissipation Lower-bounds for Neuromorphic Learning-in-memory: Results

+For LIM, the memory updates are driven by the energy stored as parameter in memory by Eq.~\ref{eq_energyEpsDelta-1} and shown in Fig.~\ref{fig_3}.
+We show in the Appendix subsection\ref{sec_supp_energy_estimates} that for $M$ parameters or memory elements, the total energy dissipation $E_{Total}$ for LIM under the optimal learning rate schedule $\epsilon_n\sim\frac{1}{\sqrt n}$ can be estimated as

-Different LIM$_A$ and LIM$_B$ variants can be chosen based on different update-rate schedule $r(n)$ and the learning-rate schedule $\epsilon_n$.
-The schedule then specifies how the barrier height should be modulated according to Eq.~\ref{eq_masterEq}, which we use to estimate the energy dissipated $E_{Total}^A$ and $E_{Total}^B$.
-Irrespective of the choice of gradient-descent algorithms or memory consolidation strategies, learning rate schedules are typically chosen to ensure convergence ~\cite{Duchi2011Adagrad,Kingma2014Adam,Smith20171Cycle} or to maximize memory capacity~\cite{park2017learningRateMemCapacity}.
-This implies that $\lim_{n\to\infty} \epsilon_n = 0$ and $\sum_{n=1}^{\infty} \epsilon_n = \infty$.
-For example, \cite{Kirkpatrick2017CatastrophicForgetting, Rahman2023DynamicFNMem} propose a learning-rate schedule $\epsilon_n \approx \mathcal{O}(1/n)$, which satisfies both constraints, for achieving optimal memory consolidation.
-Once the learning-rate schedule is chosen to be $\epsilon_n = 1/n$, the update-rate schedule $r(n) = R_n/R_{max}$ has to decay faster than $\mathcal{O}(1/n)$ to ensure that the LIM dynamics is constrained with the feasible $E^0-\Delta E$ plot in Fig.~\ref{fig_3}B. While several choices of $r(n)$ are possible, for the sake of exposition, we only present the results for the polynomial update-rate schedule $r(n) = 1/n^{1+\gamma}$ with $\gamma >0$ and the Supplementary Information presents results for other update-rate schedules.
-For the polynomial update-rate, an analytical expression for LIM$_A$ energy dissipation estimates can be derived from Eq.~\ref{eq_EtotalA} as
+While several choices of $r_n$ are possible, for the sake of exposition, we only present the results for the polynomial update-rate schedule $r_n = 1/n^{1+\eta}$ with $\gamma >0$ and the Appendix section~\ref{sec_supp_exponential_analytical} present analysis for other update-rate schedules.
+For the polynomial update-rate, an analytical expression for LIM energy dissipation estimates can be derived from Eq.~\ref{eq_main_EtotalA} as

-where $\zeta(.)$ is the Riemann-zeta function.
-For LIM$_B$ the energy dissipation estimates based on Eq.~\ref{eq_EtotalB} cannot be obtained in closed form, hence we have to resort to a numerical approach as described in the Methods section D. However, as shown in the Methods section D the LIM$_B$ energy dissipation estimate can be understood by focusing on two operating regimes that upper-bound and lower-bound the numerical estimate as $E_{LB}^B \le E_{Total}^B \le E_{UB}^B$.
-The analytic expression for the upper-bound estimate $E_{UB}^B$ is based on a asymptotic operation when $\gamma \approx 0$, in which case the LIM$_B$ energy dissipation is approximated by

-Note that the expression in Eq.~\ref{eq_EtotalB_ex} is the same as the energy dissipation estimate for a $\log_2(1/\delta)$ bit memory/compute system with a constant energy barrier (CEB).
-This operation is illustrated in Fig.~\ref{fig_2}(E) and the analytical expression is derived in Methods section A. The lower-bound estimate $E_{LB}^B$ is derived under the operating condition where $n\delta \ll 1$ and $\gamma \gg 1$ in which case the LIM$_B$ energy dissipation is approximated by

-Here $\zeta'(.)$ is the derivative of the Riemann-zeta function.
-The energy-dissipation estimates given by Eq.~\ref{eq_EtotalA_ex}-Eq.~\ref{eq_EtotalB_ex2} show that while for $\gamma \rightarrow 0$ LIM$_A$ strategy is better than LIM$_B$, as $\gamma$ increases LIM$_B$ strategy becomes more energy efficient than than LIM$_A$.
-This also highlights the different mode of operation for the two LIM variants.
-In fact, Eq.~\ref{eq_EtotalB_ex} shows that LIM$_B$ more energy efficient than the conventional digital computing approaches with a constant energy barrier of $kT\log(1/\delta)$.